silverr77/kids-learning/README.md

-# Learn for Kids 🎓
+# Train you brains 🎓

-A beautiful, educational mobile app for kids (ages 3-7) built with React Native and Expo.
+A beautiful, educational mobile app (ages 3-7) built with React Native and Expo.
 Teach children about animals, letters, numbers, colors, and shapes through interactive games and challenges.

 ## Features